kb1vc/SoDaSignals/README.md

 # SoDaSignals Simple signal processing classes

- To get to doxygen generated documentation that is more detailed than the following summary, go [here](https://kb1vc.github.io/SoDaSignals/)
+ To get to doxygen generated documentation that is more detailed than the following summary, build the library, install it, and go to {whateveryourinstallationrootis}/share/SoDaUtils/doc/html/index.html

  SoDaSignals contains classes that provide:
  . an interface to FFTW for complex DFT and IDFT